 Every good residential design starts with a good survey, but it helps to have good architecture as well.
 We recommend various residential architects to our clients as we often need to coordinate floor plans and elevations with most sites.
 Knowing where the doors and windows are, for example, is critical to ensuring driveways and walks are coordinated and that plant material doesn’t block windows.

 Cumulatively, WPL does hundreds of residential site plans each year in the surrounding local municipalities.
 We are familiar with both municipality and builder requirements.
 From topographic surveys to the construction as-builts, we have become very proficient at providing a high quality service at an affordable cost to our clients.
-Much of this work is overseen and produced by our surveyors and their staff; however, we also engage our civil engineers and landscape architects for general site design, specific elements, or unique situations on a site.
+Much of this work is overseen and produced by our surveyors and their staff; however, we also engage our site engineers and landscape architects for general site design, specific elements, or unique situations on a site.